 Day 8: (Oct 12) This is the final day to shoot more images for your story or use it as your free day to shop/relax and/or prepare for this evening’s “best-of” slideshow.
 Karl and Bob will be available all day to assist you with anything photographic.
 Tonight we’ll meet for a delicious dinner, followed by the presentation of each student’s completed visual story.
 Overnight in Siem Reap.

 Day 9: (Oct 13) After a leisurely breakfast, we’ll board our private transportation for a 5-hour ride south to Cambodia’s vibrant capital city, Phnom Penh.
 Along the way, we’ll witness local Cambodian life, rice fields, and stop in a town where fried tarantula is the local delicacy.
-After arriving in Phnom Penh, we’ll check into the storied and famous Foreign Correspondents’ Club (FCC).
-We’ll enjoy dinner overlooking the river.
+After arriving in Phnom Penh, we’ll check into our hotel and then enjoy dinner overlooking the river.
 Overnight in Phnom Penh.